Liviujmk/Freights-manager/readme.md

 ### I built this project in collaboration with my brother [Cătălin Mitrofan](https://github.com/Mitrogun)

-- I have designed and built the backend of application, did small improvements on the frontend and also did the deployment on Heroku.
+- I have designed and built the backend of the application, did small improvements on the frontend and also did the deployment on Heroku.
 - Catalin has designed and built the frontend of application